nquintanaparrilla/OHSU-postbacc-proyect/README.md

 ## 4. Quality Control
 In this step, depending on where the previous steps failed, image sequences are stabilized and/or cropped manually.
 This usually occurs with 5-10 ROIs per experiment plate.
-This can happen if chunks of debri are big enough to disrupt the sequence or if the incorrect plate dimensions were chosen in the IncuCyte before imaging.
+This can happen if chunks of debris are big enough to disrupt the sequence or if the incorrect plate dimensions were chosen in the IncuCyte before imaging.
 Otherwise, all the previous steps work just fine.

 ## 5. Segmentation ([cellpose_segmentation.py](image_analysis/cellpose_segmentation.py))
 This python script utilizes a trained [Cellpose](https://www.nature.com/articles/s41592-022-01663-4) model that can easily identify MCF10A cells and create masks for each cell it recognized.
 This mask provides information on the approximate size and position of a cell in an image using pixels as units.
 The Heiser lab's MCF10A Cellpose model was developed using pilot data from prior research efforts.
 Notably, [Gross et al., 2022](https://www.nature.com/articles/s42003-022-03975-9) conducted a multi-omic analysis of MCF10A cells, generating a resource for integrative assessment of ligand-mediated molecular and phenotypic responses, which contributed to the model’s training.